plone/documentation/docs/classic-ui/images.md

 ## Permissions

 The `ImageScaling` view explicitly checks the permissions of the current user.
-To access image scales which are normally not accessible to the current user override the `validate_access` method in `plone.namedfile.scaling.ImageScale`.
+To access image scales, which are normally not accessible to the current user, override the `validate_access` method in `plone.namedfile.scaling.ImageScale`.
 In `Products.EasyNewsletter` you can find an example of that.